Twist of Fate (1989 TV series): Plot summary

 The miniseries is 2 episodes, 4 hours total.

 Episode I. Aristocratic SS engineer Obersturmbannführer Helmut Von Schraeder, in charge of extermination machinery in Treblinka, makes a detonator for the Hitler assassination plot in 1944.
 After the failure of the plot he goes into hiding by assuming a new face and voice and the identity of an inmate Jew named Ben Grossman with the help of a blackmailed military plastic surgeon, who was experimenting on camp inmates.
 Von Schraeder arranges to be sent to a French border area camp soon to be liberated by the Allies.
 However he instead lands in the Bergen-Belsen concentration camp, which wasn't liberated until 1945.
 Here he makes some Jewish friends.
 After the liberation by the Allies, he unsuccessfully tries to go to Switzerland, where he has a sizeable stash in a bank account, but he finds himself on his way to Palestine under British mandate (later Israel) with his new Jewish friends.
 On his way he kills a British officer in a skirmish and becomes an internationally wanted man and wins the respect of the Jews.
 His Jewish comrades-in-arms notice his military skills (due to his German military training) and he quickly progresses in their ranks.

 Episode 2.
 By 1971, Grossman is a brigadier general and an Israeli hero, but the fate gives him another twist.
-He is found by the plastic surgeon and the commandant of Treblinka, who were hiding in Argentina, and they blackmailed him into delivering them nuclear uranium stolen by Mossad.
+He is found by the plastic surgeon and the commandant of Treblinka, who were hiding in Argentina, and they blackmailed him into delivering them uranium stolen by Mossad.
 At about the same time Grossman's son Daniel makes a documentary about Nazi criminals.
 He focuses on how ordinary people could become monsters and runs into the career of Von Schraeder.
 In an old photo he sees his own face and begins to suspect this is his father.